bryanchow/django-assume/README.rst

 be useful for investigating and troubleshooting problems related to specific user accounts.

-This app is intended for use with Django 1.3.
+This app is intended for use with Django 1.3 and later.

 Suggestions and contributions are welcome.
 USE THIS APP AT YOUR OWN RISK!